 All of the data you just collected is sensory input.

-It first goes into our sensory memory.
+Sensory input travels through the auditory system, visual system, etc. into our sensory memory.
 Everything we hear, touch, feel, see, smell, taste – it may all end up in our long-term memory at some point.
 But most of it will be released and forgotten here.
 Our sensory memories can hold a lot of information, but only for a very short period of time.
 How short?
 It depends on which sense we used to gather that information.

-Most information, including sight information stays in sensory memory for up to half a second.
+Most information, including sight information, stays in sensory memory for up to half a second.

 Further studies on echoic memory, or the collection of things that we hear, can last for up to four seconds.

-Once that time has passed, the most important data (and the data you gave your attention to) has moved to the short-term memory storage.
+Once that time has passed, the most important data (and the data you gave your attention to) has moved to short-term memory storage.

-When we attend to information, then our brain knows to pop it into the short-term memory storage.
+When we attend to information, then our brain knows to pop it into short-term memory storage.
 This is where attention is important.

 I told you to take into account your sight, the sounds you heard, etc. You have told yourself that the information in this video is important enough to remember.
-That’s all it takes for memory to head farther along into your memory.
+That’s all it takes for the memory to head farther along into your memory.

 2) Short-Term Memory Storage (STM)